Stay the Night (Alcazar song)

 "Stay the Night" is a song by Swedish pop group Alcazar.
-The song was an entry in Melodifestivalen 2009 for the Eurovision Song Contest 2009, where it reached the March 14 final in Globen Arena after a public televote.
-Having placed 3rd with the regional juries and 4th in the televote, the song finished 5th overall.
+The song was an entry in Melodifestivalen 2009 for the Eurovision Song Contest 2009, where it reached the 14 March final at Globen Arena after a public televote.
+Having placed third with the regional juries and 4th in the televote, the song finished fifth overall.
 "Stay the Night" is the third single on Alcazar's 2009 album Disco Defenders.

-Formats and track listings
+Commercial performance

-These are the formats and track listings of promotional single releases of "Stay the Night".
+The song made its debut on the Swedish Singles Chart at number 33 on 6 March 2009 and peaked at number two the next week.
+The song charted for 17 weeks.
+The song also charted on the Swedish Airplay Chart, peaking at number one for four weeks.